Intrepid/Intrepid.github.io/_posts/2014-11-03-clang-upc-3-4-1-1-announcement.md

 For further information on the UPC language and this implementation consult [http://intrepid.github.io](http://intrepid.github.io).

-This release is based on the Clang/LLVM 3.4 and provides the following
+This release is based on Clang/LLVM 3.4 and provides the following
 components:

 * __Clang UPC__<br />